 This page offers online resources for people making efforts to keep tabs on government.
-If you have a link you’d like to share, or to report a broken link, please use the form at the bottom of the page.
+If you have a link you’d like to share, let us know in our Facebook Group.

 Local Resources: Government

-Property tax database search allows lookups by name, address, or parcel number.
+Includes a property tax database search that allows lookups by name, address, or parcel number.

-The Sanitary District serves the City of DeKalb area, but is a separate governmental unit supported mostly by user fees.
+Formerly known as the DeKalb Sanitary District, Kish Water Reclamation serves the City of DeKalb area, but is a separate governmental unit supported mostly by user fees.

 Local Resources: Watchdog

-To understand how the local cogs fit together, don’t miss this well-established online magazine that is popular both for community news and its advocacy of better government.
+To understand how the local cogs fit together, don’t miss this well-established online magazine that is popular both for its events calendar and coverage of local issues.

 Neighboring Illinois Counties: Government

-This is one of the more easily navigable county websites out there.
+This is one of the better county websites out there.
 Don’t miss the Ethics page.